-Frankfurt – one of the most picturesque Christmas Markets in Europe
+Frankfurt – one of the most picturesque Christmas markets in Europe: 27 Nov-21 Dec’23

 The setting of Frankfurt’s world-famous Christmas markets on the Römerberg dates back to the mid-1300s and has to be one of the most magical locations for a Christmas market EVER!
 The medieval houses & buildings surrounding the picturesque square, have been beautifully restores many years ago and are simply idyllic – perfect for getting into the festive spirit.
 Enjoy the scent of mulled wine in the air, decorated gingerbread with loving messages are available everywhere and lots Bratwurst is on the grill, waiting feed hungry market goers.
 You will feel like a kid again in no time!
 We hope, you’ve enjoyed the video and that it has animated you to book a trip to visit Frankfurt during Xmas this year.